Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Fibrations with singularities

 One standard approach to orientations in Floer theory goes as follows \cite[Section 12b]{seidel04}.
 To every nondegenerate chord $x \in \mathit{ch}(L_0,L_1;w)$ one associates a Fredholm operator $D_x$, and sets

 the degree of this graded group is the Maslov index $\mathrm{ind}(x) = \mathrm{ind}(D_x)$.
 Note that $D_x$ is not unique; however, our assumption that the Lagrangian submanifolds are graded and {\em Spin} ensures that the space of such operators is connected, and that the local system $\mathit{or}(D_x)$ on it is trivial.
 Hence, \eqref{eq:orientation-x} is well-defined up to canonical isomorphism.
-Replacing our earlier definition \eqref{eq:floer-cochain} (to which it still reduces if one is willing to pick orientations), we take the Floer cochain space to be
+Replacing our earlier definition \eqref{eq:floer-cochain} (to which it reduces if one is willing to pick orientations), we set

 In the situation of Lemma \ref{th:compactness-2}, write $D_u$ for the operator that linearizes the Cauchy-Riemann equation at $u$.
 The gluing theory for Fredholm operators yields

 as well as a canonical isomorphism